Hyperinflation in Brazil: Plano Real (1994)

 The Plano Real involved anchoring the economy to a separate, distinct unit of account to reflect relative prices as the currency had lost this function.
-Economic agents followed a new index, the Unidade Real de Valor (URV), which was established throughout February to June 1994 and adjusted daily.
+Economic agents followed a new index, the Unidade Real de Valor (URV), which was established between February and June 1994, and adjusted daily.
 Incentives were given to encourage the transformation of old contracts to be rewritten in new URV terms.
 The Plano Real was the subject of open discussion in Parliament weeks before its implementation.
 This allowed both the consideration of different perspectives as well as informing all economic agents about the plan before it was executed.
 Account and payment function were completely separated, with the cruzeiro used as a unit of payment and the URV a unit of account.
 On July 1, 1994, the function of payment was transferred to the URV which became the real, replacing the cruzeiro.
-This plan was successful and Brazil has been able to sustain single-digit inflation.
+This plan was successful, and Brazil has been able to sustain single-digit inflation ever since.

-The Plano Real was successful in limiting inflation seen in the significant reduction in monthly inflation in 1994 from 48% in June to 7.8% in July to 1.9% in August.
+The Plano Real was successful in limiting rates of inflation, seen in the significant reduction in monthly inflation in 1994, from 48% in June, to 7.8% in July, to 1.9% in August.
 The long-term success of this plan hinged on its ability to mitigate external economic shocks without spiralling into high inflation again.
-This was tested in January 1999 when a foreign exchange crisis caused a 35% devaluation of the currency.
+This was briefly tested in January 1999, when a foreign exchange crisis caused a 35% devaluation of the currency.
 The annual inflation rate remained low at 8%.